 The Structure of the Abstract: Step-By-Step Instructions

 A well-organized abstract provides a concise and summarized overview of your research paper.
-Each component should be correctly written to provide the key points of your research.
+An abstract should align with the research paper structure to accurately represent each stage of the study.
 The structure typically follows the natural order of the research flow to present the motivation, problem, methods, results, and conclusion in an integrated and consistent manner.

 Purpose and Motivation